 To direct sow sweet woodruff, in early spring simply spread the seeds over the area that you wish to grow them and lightly cover the area with sifted soil or peat moss.
 Then water the area.

 To start sweet woodruff indoors, spread the seeds evenly in the growing container and lightly cover the top with peat moss.
-Water the container and then place it into your refrigerator for 2 weeks.
-After you have chilled the sweet woodruff seeds, place them in a cool, lighted area (50 F.), such as a basement or an unheated, attached garage to germinate.
+Water the container and then place it into your refrigerator for two weeks.
+After you have chilled the sweet woodruff seeds, place them in a cool, lighted area (50 F. (10 C.), such as a basement or an unheated, attached garage to germinate.
 Once they have germinated, you can move the sweet woodruff seedlings to a warmer location.